Chapter 25: The Morning Watch

 Not the usual way — not the gasp, not the hands pressed flat, not the inventory of surfaces to prove the body had come back.
 She surfaced slowly and without urgency, as if the sleep had been warm water, her face against his chest and his heartbeat in her ear and the pale winter light already in the room.

 Monday.
 The rain had stopped.
-She could tell without opening her eyes because the silence was wrong — Portland in January always had rain in the background, the way the coast had the ocean, and when it stopped the quiet had a held-breath quality, as if the city were waiting for permission to start.
+She could tell without opening her eyes because the silence was wrong — Portland in January always had rain in the background, as the coast had the ocean, and when it stopped the quiet had a held-breath quality, as if the city were waiting for permission to start.

 She opened her eyes.